christopher-bimson/christopher-bimson.github.io/about.md

 I believe in the [principles of agile software development](http://agilemanifesto.org/principles.html), and that practices and processes derived from them are the best ways to develop software we currently know of.
 I care about good software craftmanship practices like TDD, BDD, SOLID object-orientated code, domain driven design, and continuous integration and release.

-The main purpose of the blog is to make me a better writer by forcing myself to write more regularly.
+The main purpose of the blog is to make me a better writer by forcing myself to write more frequently.
 The topics will mainly be programming bits and bobs, solutions to my IT yak shaving problems and opinions on the things I care about.

 The opinions expressed here are my own, and do not represent the views of my employer.